 There are rules to keep things consistent between the tools so that we can make something out of all these data.

-Talking about our everyday work, we recognize three different type of activities:
+Talking about our everyday work, we recognize three different types of activities:

 - Approved tasks: this is what the customers usually call us for.
-These activities are described in a signed agreement of sort, have a budget, a deadline and deploy a deliverable (even intangile, like a training course or T&M consultancy).
+These activities are described in a signed agreement of sorts, have a budget and a deadline and deploy a deliverable (even intangible, like a training course or T&M consultancy).

-- Warranty: this is what the customer wants done but does not expect to pay for.
-Fixing a bug or amending an issue which is due to us, for example.
+- Warranty: this is what the customer wants to be done but does not expect to pay for.
+Fixing a bug or amending an issue that is due to us, for example.

-- Support: this is the time spent to deliver the approved tasks_ or to help a customer getting what he need, not only in term of deliverables.
+- Support: this is the time spent to deliver the approved tasks_ or to help a customer get what they need, not only in terms of deliverables.
 These activities are often (not always) in charge to project or customer leads.